jiaohehu/NPreview/DOC-diagram.md

 `cartesian.ytick` command does the same thing except for that it is for the y-axis.

     cartesian.xtick 1 2 3 4 5
     cartesian.ytick 1 2 3 4

 The `cartesian dot` command shows one or more points as dots inside the coordinate.
 Every two numbers are interpreted as a pair of (x,y) coordinates.

     cartesian.dot  -4 0 4 0 \
                   -5 0 5 0

 The 'cartesian.line' and 'cartesian.arrow' commands
 are similar, except for that the first one will draw connecting lines between all points, and the second one also adds an arrowhead at the very end of the line.

     cartesian.line  -4 0 4 0 \
                     -5 0 5 0
     cartesian.arrow -4 0 4 0 \
                     -5 0 5 0

 The 'cartesian.yplot; is similar to 'cartesian.dot', in that it generates a series of dots.
-However, the coordinates of dots are based on the result of evaluting a function that must be provided via the {f:P} option and the 'P' expresses the name of a scalar function.
+Only the x-coordinates of plotted points are provided, and the y-coordinates of each point is calculated by the supplied function, which must be provided by the "f" member of the option.

     def P(x) = pow(x,2)
-  cartesian.yplot {f:P} -2 2 100
+    cartesian.yplot {f:P} 1 2 3 4 5

+In the previous example, following points will be shown:
+(1,1), (2,4), (3,9), (4,16), and (5,25) as dots.
+The Range expression in this case can be useful, such as the following:

+    def P(v) = pow(v,2)
+    cartesian.yplot {f:P} [1:5]

 The name of the function could be arbitrary.
 However, it must be specified by the "f" member of the option.
-The function must have been previously defined by a 'def' command.
-The first two arguments expresses the lower and upper bound of the input range, and the third argument specifies the total number of intervals within that range.
-For example, if 100 is provided, then the range between -2 and 2, which is 4, is to be subdivided into a total of 100 intervals, with each interval of 4/100 in length.
-Note that the exact number of points will be exactly one more than the total number of intervals; so there would be exactly 101 points for the previous example.
-If the last argument is not specified, then the total number of segments will be automatically computed such that for each grid within the Diagram there will be exactly 10 intervals.
+The function must have been previously defined by a 'def' command, and must only accept one argument and return a single scalar.

 The 'cartesian.xplot' is similar except for that the input arguments expresses a range of values as the y-coordinates of the points, and the funtion generates the corresponding x-coordinates.

+    def P(v) = sqrt(v)
+    cartesian.xplot {f:P} 1 4 9 25 16 25

-The `cartesian.text` command draws a text at the location of the cartesian coord.
+The `cartesian.label` command draws a text at the location of the cartesian coord.
 The text itself is expressed via the quotation marks that must proceed the any option and all scalar values.
 Following example draw texts at location (-5,0), (-5,1) and (-5,2) of the Cartesian coordinates, and at each point the text will be "P(0)", "P(1)", and "P(2)".
 The text is to appear at the bottom of each point.

-  cartesian.text.bot "P(0)\\P(1)\\P(2)" -5 0 -5 1 -5 2
+    cartesian.label.bot "P(0)\\P(1)\\P(2)" -5 0 -5 1 -5 2

 The 'cartesian.ellipse' will draw an ellipse centered at the location.
 There can only be one ellipse to be drawn, and the signature of the arguments are:

-  cartesian.a ellipse x y Rx Ry Phi
+    cartesian.ellipse x y Rx Ry Phi

 The 'x' and 'y' are coodinates for the center point of the ellipse.
 Each of the 'Rx' and 'Ry' is the semi-major or semi-minor axis in horizontal or vertical